chifru19/VoltGuard-DCEO-Sim/README.md

 # VoltGuard-DCEO-Sim ⚡
-Automated DCEO simulation engine developed by **Chifru**.
+Automated DCEO simulation engine developed by **Frankfru**.
 This project replicates a critical infrastructure environment where an intelligent UPS monitors utility grid loads and manages power transitions via MQTT telemetry.

 ## 🏗️ System Architecture
 The simulation operates on a microservices architecture communicating over a private Docker network using the Eclipse Mosquitto MQTT broker.